asifm/local-llm-on-hpc/README.md

 - Once in your shell, move to somewhere in the filesystem (e.g., inside `~` or `/project` or `/scratch`) and clone this repo: `git clone https://github.com/asifm/local-llm-on-hpc`
 - cd into the cloned directory.

 From here, you can launch a chat session or start a batch job.
+For the chat session, you need to first launch an interactive computing node as described below.

 ## Chat Session